jacquev6/Chrones/README.md

 The *coordinator* is a single object that centralizes measurements and writes them into a log file.

 It also takes care of enabling or disabling instrumentation: the log will be created if and only if it detects it's being run inside *Chrones*' monitoring.
-This lets you run your programm outside *Chrones*' monitoring as if it was not instrumented.
+This lets you run your program outside *Chrones*' monitoring as if it was not instrumented.

 #### Chrone

 A *chrone* is the main instrumentation tool.
-You can think of it as a stopwatch that logs an event when it's started and another event when it's stoped.
+You can think of it as a stopwatch that logs an event when it's started and another event when it's stopped.

 Multiple chrones can be nested.
 This makes them particularly suitable to instrument [structured code](https://en.wikipedia.org/wiki/Structured_programming) with blocks and functions (*i.e.* the vast majority of modern programs).